-Unlike incandescent lamps, fluorescent lamps require either a conventional magnetic ballast or an electronic ballast to regulate the flow of power through the lamp which would otherwise be destroyed.
+Unlike incandescent lamps, fluorescent lamps require either a conventional magnetic ballast or an electronic ballast to regulate the current flowing through the lamp which would otherwise be destroyed.
 The main difference between these two types of ballast is the operating frequency.
-Whereas magnetic ballasts run at the mains frequency of 50 Hz, electronic ballasts convert the supply frequency to high frequency (25,000-40,000 Hz).
+While magnetic ballasts work at a frequency of 50 hertz, electronic ballasts greatly increase that frequency to 25,000-40,000 hertz.

 In other words, a lamp operated with conventional ballast goes on and off (frequency) at 50 times per second, which is often perceived as flickering.
 Lamps operated with electronic ballast flash on and off so frequently (25,000 to 40,000 times) that they do not appear to flicker.

 It is known that flicker can be sensed in peripheral vision at higher frequencies than in foveal vision.
 This is noticeable when looking at an old TV sideways or when using a lamp with a conventional ballast for reading.
 Since the peripheral area of the retina is used in both cases, the light appears to flicker more.
 People with macular lesions (e.g. macular degeneration) often experience this problem since they use extrafoveal vision.

 Solid state lighting (LED)

 Solid state lighting uses light emitting diodes and generates light by discharge in a solid state material.
 By changing their orbitals, electrons “excite” other electrons that then fall back to their natural state, thereby releasing the energy surplus in the form of radiation.
 LED technology is used in multiple applications, offering stunning accent and general lighting effects.